Lifetime Benefits of Montessori Schooling For Your Child

 - Self-correction and self-assessment are an integral part of the Montessori classroom approach.
 As they mature, students learn to look critically at their work and become adept at recognizing, correcting, and learning from their errors.

 Results of Montessori Schooling

 Given the freedom and support to question, to probe deeply, and to make connections, Montessori students become confident, enthusiastic, self-directed learners.
 They are able to think critically, work collaboratively, and act boldly—a skill set for the 21st century.

-Visit these pages to learn more about our programs, admissions, and tuition or contact us with your questions.
+Visit these pages to learn more about our programs, or contact us with your questions.

 Page content originally appeared on American Montessori Society